haiku/buildtools/gcc/gcc/ada/doc/gnat_rm/representation_clauses_and_pragmas.rst

    a constant declared before the entity."

-In practice this is applicable only to address clauses, since this is the only case in which a non-static expression is permitted by the syntax.
+In practice this is applicable only to address clauses, since this is the only case in which a nonstatic expression is permitted by the syntax.
 As the AARM notes in sections 13.1 (22.a-22.h):

    22.a   Reason: This is to avoid the following sort of thing: